EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - Preseumably uses only D01 composite data, but e.g. aviation application developer may would like to have 3D - volume data (this is similar to U01)
 - Requirement is to identify a suitable datasets via the FEMDI Shared Catalogue and determine which of the APIs for that dataset is suitable for running application.
 - The mobile application quickly becomes popular and is installed on over 10,000 devices.
 Each device makes a few requests a day as the user changes location, and this adds up to lots of requests on the Data Supply component’s API.
-- Data should be easily readable, requires e.g. that datasets are availbale in GeoTiff in addition to HDF5
+- Data should be easily readable, requires e.g. that datasets are availbale in GeoTiff (composites only) in addition to HDF5
 - Requires a manual how to use the data
 - For D01, the search can be time-wise, but no need for spatial-wise.
 Always use the whole composite.
 - Potentially can lead to a lot of requests and processing on the data source, thus, requires for priority use an authorization.